NamVr/DiscordBot-Template/CONTRIBUTING.md

 **You should install the ESLint extension in your editor** to help you follow the code style.

-- Use single quotes
 - Indentation should use tabs not spaces
 - Classes should be named in PascalCase
 - Functions should be named in camelCase
 - Variables and constants should be named in snake_case
 - Use the latest JS features (destructuring, arrow functions etc)
-- Use the British spelling (colour not color), except where it sucks (center not centre)

 ### Translating